whoiam-bat/gfl-hw/cw-1/README.md

 * `http://localhost:8080/utils` - this url forwards user to all advanced operations with records

 ## UPD
-1. After the first launch of the application, a `target` folder will be created in the project root.
+1. When you launch the application for the first time, a target folder will be created in the project root.
-And the files ith data will be placed at the specified pat `target/cw-1/WEB-INF/classes/repo`.
-Thus, after the program is completed, your "repository" will contain all the new data you entered.
+The data files will be stored in target/cw-1/WEB-INF/classes/repo.
+After running the program, all the data you entered will be saved in the repository.
-If you want to reset "data storage" just run following command:
+If you need to reset the data storage, run the following command:

 ![img.png](readme-imgs/img.png)

-2. If after deleting adding or editing any record you don't see any changes, then reload current page.
+2. If you don't see any changes after deleting, adding, or editing a record, try reloading the current page.
-This happens because of that files is used as data storage instead of database, and there is need some time before any changes apply.
+This might happen because the file is being used as a data storage instead of a database, and it may take some time before the changes are applied.